Robert Bosch: Third Reich

-The Nazi regime in Germany brought Bosch's peacemaking efforts to an abrupt end.
-The Bosch company accepted armaments contracts and employed an estimated 20,000 slaves (including some 1200 concentration camp inmates who were "brutally abused at the Langenbielau plant") during the war.
-Meanwhile, Bosch secretly supported the resistance against Adolf Hitler, and together with his closest associates saved victims of Nazi persecution from deportation.
+Sources claim a complex but ultimately oppositional relationship between Bosch and Nazism.
+Bosch accepted armaments contracts for all of wartime during World War 1 and World War 2.
+As much as 60% of Bosch’s revenue came from Wehrmacht contracts in the 1940s.
+He also maintained close contact with the head of the SS Main Office, Gottlob Berger.
+According to a New York Herald Tribune article, Hitler awarded Bosch a “Pioneer of Labor” award upon his 80th birthday.
+Bosch also “declined many public honors, but accepted the Eagle Shield of the Reich from President Von Hindenburg”.

-On his eightieth birthday, Bosch was awarded the title "Pionier der Arbeit" (Pioneer of Labor) by Hitler and when he died a year later, he was afforded a state funeral by the Third Reich.
+However, at the same time, he used his company and foreign connections to foster anti-Hitler activism.
+Bosch worked particularly with Carl Friedrich Goerdeler, a figure who was central to the 20 July plot to assassinate Hitler.
+Goerdeler served as his business advisor, and even after Bosch's death, Goerdeler continued the resistance movement.
+Bosch's managing staff also joined the Nazi party to prevent external, committed Nazi officials from attaining employment in the company.

 Bosch was keenly interested in agricultural issues and owned a farm south of Munich.
 He was also a passionate hunter.
 When he died, he was survived by four children from two marriages.
 A son from his first marriage died in 1921 following a protracted illness.

 In 1937, Bosch had restructured his company as a private limited company (close corporation).
 He had established his last will and testament in which he stipulated that the earnings of the company should be allocated to charitable causes.
 Also, his will sketched the outlines of the corporate constitution, which was formulated by his successors in 1964 and is still valid today.

 He was inducted into the Automotive Hall of Fame in 1984.